Top 10 Interview Questions & Answers | OSI Model

 Q4.
 What is the importance of the Physical Layer in the OSI model?

-Ans: Physical layer resembles actual transfer of information from source to destination in form of bit stream – electrical impulse, light or radio signal.
+Ans: Physical layer is the first layer that connects systems physically and resembles the actual transfer of information from source to destination in the form of bitstream - electrical impulse, light, or radio signal.
 In simple words, it accepts a frame from the data link layer and converts it into bits.
-Also accepts bits from physical medium and convert it into the frame.
+It also accepts bits from the physical medium and converts it into the frame.
+It helps in managing the Network Interface Card's (NIC) hardware interface such as cabling, voltage levels etc.

 Common protocols for this layer are EIA/TIA-232, EIA/TIA-449, X.21, HSSI, V.24, V.35, and SONET.